petarturukalo/rpibld/README.md

 `CONFIG_SERIAL_EARLYCON=y` is also set.

-Again, if the error occurs before the early serial console is initialised, e.g. if the kernel wasn't given a DTB, then you you may still not see any output.
+Again, if the error occurs before the early serial console is initialised, e.g. if the kernel wasn't given a DTB, then you may still not see any output.
 To work around this, look into using the following kernel configs.

 	CONFIG_DEBUG_LL=y